Notorious prisoner Charles Bronson to face public parole hearing | ITV News

-Notorious prisoner Charles Bronson will make his latest bid for freedom at a public parole hearing this week.
+Notorious prisoner Charles Bronson will make his latest bid for freedom at a public parole hearing next week.

 Dubbed one of Britain’s most violent offenders, Bronson – who changed his surname to Salvador in 2014 after the artist Salvador Dali, has been in prison for much of the last 50 years, often spending time in solitary confinement or specialist units.